-Phillip is an Associate Teaching Professor and Assistant Department Head in the Computational Biology Department at Carnegie Mellon University's School of Computer Science, where he teaches a variety of courses across mathematics, computer science, and computational biology.
+Phillip is an Associate Teaching Professor and Assistant Department Head in the Computational Biology Department at Carnegie Mellon University, where he teaches a variety of courses across mathematics, computer science, and computational biology.
 He received a Ph.D. in mathematics from UC San Diego, where he co-founded Rosalind, an online platform for learning bioinformatics.
 He loves building projects in online education and is also the founder of Biological Modeling and Programming for Lovers.

 Pavel is Ronald R. Taylor Professor of Computer Science at the University of California, San Diego.
 He holds a Ph.D. from Moscow Institute of Physics and Technology, Russia.
 He is a Howard Hughes Medical Institute Professor (2006-present), an Association for Computing Machinery Fellow (2010), and an International Society for Computational Biology Fellow (2012).
 In addition to Bioinformatics Algorithms, he has authored the textbooks Computational Molecular Biology: An Algorithmic Approach (2000) and An Introduction to Bioinformatics Algorithms (2004) (jointly with Neil Jones).

 Olga works as a Bioinformatics Data Scientist at the Chan Zuckerberg Biohub.
 She received her Ph.
 D. in Bioinformatics and Systems Biology from the University of California, San Diego.
 She holds an M.S. in Bioinformatics from the University of California, Santa Cruz and B.S. degrees in Mathematics and Biological Engineering, from the Massachusetts Institute of Technology.
 She enjoys blogging about open-source software, dance, and playing cello.